|TOP 100 Things to do in Sydney, Australia|

 How Barangaroo might look in 2014

-Barangaroo lies at the end of Kings Wharf in Darling Harbour and stretches around to Walsh Bay by the Sydney Harbour Bridge.
-Barangaroo was mostly the home of commercial shipping and closed off to the public.
-Approximately half the Barangaroo site will be dedicated to open space with a new Headland Park at the northern end of the site.
-It is still a work in progress.
-But you can now walk/jog around it during the day time.
-In fact Barangaroo completes the 14 kilometer Sydney Foreshore Walk from Anzac Bridge to Woolloomooloo.
+Barangaroo lies at the end of Kings Wharf in Darling Harbour and stretches around to Walsh Bay by the Harbour Bridge.
+Approximately half the Barangaroo site will be dedicated to open space with a new headland park at the northern end of the site.

 In Woolloomooloo you'll find some nice views, quality cafes and restaurants mostly along Finger Wharf.
 Nearby you'll find some older style pubs.
-Perhaps the highlight is the Andrew (Boy) Charlton Pool complex which features an eight-lane 50-metre saltwater pool and a shaded learners' pool - both of which are heated - as well as a community room, where yoga and karate classes are run, and a therapy suite for massage treatments.
+Perhaps the highlight is the Andrew (Boy) Charlton Pool complex.
+It boasts heated pools of different sizes plus numerous facilities for the local community.
+It also has a great cafe.

 Andrew (Boy) Charlton Pool complex - The Poolside Cafe